corro69/MyPy/README.md

 # MyPy
-for Windows PC: locate the Dodge.exe file. either execute the file from it's location or right click, send to desktop (creates a shortcut)
+for Windows PC: locate the Dodge.exe file.
+Either execute the file from it's location or right click, send to desktop (creates a shortcut)

 This is a work in progress.
 Any feedback is appreciated.
 email: dustin.brooks@massconceptz.com or dbrooks2007@linuxmail.org